-Suspension is a key factor in a motorcycle as it is crucial for shock absorption.
-The looser the suspension, the more shock the motorcycle can absorb.
+Suspension is a key factor in a motorcycle, which is crucial for shock absorption.
+The looser the suspension, the more shock a motorcycle can absorb.

 Supermotos are also engineered to be ridden over obstacles.
 So, they feature a longer suspension travel.
 The suspension travel in supermotards is usually 12-plus inches.
 Too much of it can lead to uncomfortable rides on the streets where there are no obstacles or jumps.
 Some riders can easily bottom out when racing on the streets.

 Sportbikes have less suspension, approximately three inches for riding through less problematic obstacles like road bumps and potholes.